Main Navigation - Mobile

 c. the names of the state and local educational authorities and federal

-officials and agencies listed in the DISCLOSURE OF EDUCATION RECORDS section of this policy that may make further disclosures of personally identifiable information from the student’s education records without consent.
+officials and agencies listed in Section VI of this policy that may make further disclosures of personally identifiable information from the student’s education records without consent.

-2. In the event the school district discloses personally identifiable information from an education record of a student pursuant to Paragraph B of the LIMITS ON REDISCLOSURE section of this policy, the record of disclosure required under this Section shall also include:
+2. In the event the District discloses personally identifiable information from an education record of a student pursuant to Section XI of this policy, the record of disclosure required under this section shall also include:

-a. the names of the additional parties to which the receiving party may disclose the information on behalf of the school district; and
+a. the names of the additional parties to which the receiving party may disclose the information on behalf of the District; and

-b. the legitimate interests under the DISCLOSURE OF EDUCATION RECORDS section of this policy which each of the additional parties has in requesting or obtaining the information.
+b. the legitimate interests under Section VI of this policy which each of the additional parties has in requesting or obtaining the information; and

 4. The record of requests of disclosures may be inspected by:

-a. the parent of the student or the eligible student;
+a. the parent/guardian of the student or the eligible student;

 b. the school official or their assistants who are responsible for the custody of the records; and

-c. the parties authorized by law to audit the recordkeeping procedures of the school district.
+c. the parties authorized by law to audit the recordkeeping procedures of the District.

-5. The school district shall record the following information when it discloses personally identifiable information from education records under the health or safety emergency exception:
+5. The District shall record the following information when it discloses personally identifiable information from education records under the health or safety emergency exception:

 a. the articulable and significant threat to the health or safety of a